 - Add to meatloaf, meatballs, or casseroles, a handful here and there.
 I actually think flaxmeal in burgers is very tasty!

-- Stir into thick soups (like Three Bean Soup, Hearty Lentil Stew or Veggie Bean Burritoes) or pasta sauces just before serving.
+- Stir into thick soups (like Three Bean Soup (Recipe available in The Everything Beans Book), Hearty Lentil Stew or Veggie Bean Burritoes) or pasta sauces just before serving.

 - Mix with yogurt , smoothies , shakes, cottage cheese

 - Toss into pancake batter (might need to add more water)